-In 2007, IHS received the UN-Habitat Scroll of Honour award, for leading the way as a global centre of excellence and knowledge through its high-quality teaching programmes in housing, urban management and urban environmental management and planning.
+In 2007, IHS received the UN-Habitat Scroll of Honour award for leading the way as a global centre of excellence and knowledge through its high-quality teaching programmes in housing, urban management and urban environmental management and planning.

 "This is the most prestigious award given by the United Nations in recognition of work carried out in the field of human settlements development."
-(UN-HABITAT Executive Director Mrs. Anna Tibaijuka)
+(UN-HABITAT Executive Director Mrs Anna Tibaijuka)

 Making cities work

 In over 55 years of activity, more than 8,500 professionals from 140 countries have received training at IHS.
-The IHS alumni are active urban experts, ranging from architects, social scientists, economists, to public administration workers, civil servants, and government officials.
+The IHS alumni are active urban experts, ranging from architects, social scientists, economists, public administration workers, civil servants, and government officials.

-60 years and counting
+65 years and counting

 In these decades, IHS has contributed to sustainable urban development globally through its projects and programmes, while building a strong network of partners and over 10000 alumni worldwide.
 In November 2018, we celebrated our anniversary by organising the "Empowering Cities and Citizens" conference in Rotterdam.
 In 2023, at the 65-year mark, we will organise a one-day event to reflect on our impact and look further into the future.